timhul/ClassicSim/README.md

 Upcoming features and bug fixes that are merged but not yet built and made available as a release:

+* Rudimentary Rogue support (Combat Dagger rotation with Backstab, SnD, Eviscerate available).
-* More enchants (all superior versions for physical DPS now available)
+* More enchants (all superior versions for physical DPS now available).
-* Fix melee AP double dip from STR/AGI gained via buffs / base stats (i.e. not including equipment)
+* Fix melee AP double dip from STR/AGI gained via buffs / base stats (i.e. not including equipment).
 * Felstriker buff duration fixed (duration was missing due to including old .xml-file).
 * Extra attacks no longer trigger new proc checks.
 * Extra attacks no longer consume Flurry charges.
 * Using an Alliance race with Blessings enabled is once again possible to simulate.
+* Fix crash when switching talent setups where setups specced talent with active children.
 * For contributors: the .pro file now has relative INCLUDEPATHs; project directory structure no longer forced.
 * For contributors: it is now possible to build on Linux (Ubuntu 18.04) using the directions in the Wiki.

+## Restrictions

+* Only the following rogue spells are available: Backstab, SnD, Eviscerate.
+* Some rogue talents have wrong tooltips.
+* Rogue has likely incorrect base stat values as they were borrowed from Warrior (changing STR to AGI).

 # Release notes